Skip to Content

 Overview

-Prior to joining Henderson Franklin in 2005, Ron was the chairman of the Estate Planning and Tax Department at a major law firm in Minneapolis, Minnesota.
-In Minnesota, he was named by local legal publications as a “Super Lawyer” and among the “Top 40” estate planning attorneys in the state.
+Ron has been recognized by Florida Super Lawyers® magazine (every year since 2013) and named a “Top Lawyer” by Naples Illustrated (2020-2023).
+He was also Florida Bar Board Certified in Wills, Trusts & Estates for ten years (2009—2019).
+Prior to joining Henderson Franklin, Ron was chairman of the Estate Planning and Tax Department at a law firm in Minneapolis, Minnesota.
+There, he was named by local legal publications as a “Super Lawyer” and among the “Top 40” estate planning attorneys..
 Ron is a co-author of the Minnesota Estate Administration treatise and has written numerous articles on estate planning topics.
 He and his wife, Gena, have two children, Aimee and Michael.

 Professional and Civic Affiliations